Elisha C. Dick: Life

 Elisha Dick studied with Benjamin Rush, and William Shippen, and graduated from the University of Pennsylvania School of Medicine in 1782.

 Dick sold his half of his father's legacy, Marcus Hook property for £985, to Isaac Dutton on April 29, 1783.

 Not long after their October 1793 marriage, Dick and his wife settled in Alexandria, where he took over the practice of the ailing William Rumney.
 Thomas Semmes read medicine with him.
 In 1794, he commanded a cavalry company during the Whiskey Rebellion.
 On July 24, 1794, he was among the founders of the Alexandria Library Company.

+In 1794, he purchased a home at 517 Prince Street in Alexandria.

 He lived at 408 Duke Street in Alexandria, which he bought from Elizabeth Muir Donaldson for £2,169.
 On June 8, 1796, he insured the home, with the Mutual Assurance Society.
 The house was brick, 32 by 24 ft, and one story high; the house stood between his vacant ground on the east and the west.
 Outbuildings consisted of a wood kitchen, a wood stable, and a brick smokehouse, the whole valued at $3,700.
 He used a trust on the home for loans totaling $6,082.

 Dick is known to have been an amateur painter as well as a physician.
 A portrait by him of George Washington, dating to around 1800 and possibly after an original by James Sharples, is owned by the Mount Vernon Ladies' Association.